ScottWiedemann/asteroids/README.md

 ## Description

+This is a bare-bones python reimplementation of the classic arcade game Asteroids.

 This is a project created by following along on the [boot.dev](https://www.boot.dev/) Build Asteroids project course.

 I am working through boot.dev to learn python.

-This is a bare bones reimplementation of the classic arcade game Asteroids.

 ## Getting Started